kalilou/Terraform_tutorial_VPC/README.md

 Let's choose the address ranges which will be `172.31.0.0/16` in binary number give us `1010 1100.1111 0000.0000 0000.0000 0000`
 the slash 16 (/16) indicates that the first 16 bits will be fixed and represents the network and the rest 16 bits will represents the hosts.
 You can also choose any CIDR for your VPC which can be for example 10.0.0.0/16.
-So with the /16 will have 64 000 addresses.
+So with the /16 you will have 64 000 addresses.
 Nice

-So the terraform syntax for creation the VPC will look like the following:
+So the terraform syntax for creating the VPC will look like the following:
 ```
 resource "aws_vpc" "vpc_tuto" {
   cidr_block = "172.31.0.0/16"